afollestad/material-dialogs/README.md

     .extensionsFilter(".png", ".jpg") // Optional extension filter, will override mimeType() .tag("optional-identifier")
     .goUpLabel("Up") // custom go up label, default label is "..."
-    .show(this); // an AppCompatActivity which implements ColorCallback
+    .show(this); // an AppCompatActivity which implements FileCallback
 ```

 The Activity/Fragment you show the dialog in must implement `FileCallback`: